Seizeweb/makerskiff/README.md

-# makerskiff
+# Makerskiff
-104hp Eurorack skiff with lid
+Makerskiff is a portable 104hp Eurorack skiff.
+It's calculated to be affordable (<150€) and can be cut on a laser cutter.
+It's derivated from http://nonlinearcircuits.com/ 's <a href="https://www.thingiverse.com/thing:1206319">Eurorack Laser Cut Case</a>.